 To start the Deathloop Reward Scheme mission and get the Super Shifty quest you'll need to visit the Fathoms of Lament game in Karl's Bay in the evening.
 You'll find one of the doors to the building open, and inside you'll see a map next to the gun you're trying to win.

 Word of warning: even if you do open a present successfully, most of them explode in your face.
 So it's best to open them and back off quick.
-If they don't go boom there'll be a Trinket inside.
+If they don't go boom, you'll find one of the Deathloop Trinkets inside.

 How to complete the Deathloop Reward Scheme challenges